 - 1. Working together on accelerating energy efficiency and a sustainable housing market: a.s.r. has worked with over 20 financial service providers in the EEM-NL Hub.
 The EEM-NL Hub (Energy Efficient Mortgages Hub Netherlands) is an initiative of players in the Dutch mortgages market for sharing ideas and market developments with respect to sustainability funding.
 The collaboration has the objective to make houses in mortgage portfolios more energy efficient and sustainable.
 In particular, a.s.r. contributed to discussions on how the EU taxonomy criteria can be applied to the Dutch housing market, so when these mortgages can be called EU Taxonomy aligned. - 2.
-Sustainability funding for new mortgages: a.s.r. facilitated borrowers with accessible and attractive financing for making houses more sustainable and therefore contributed to the mitigation of climate change by means of sustainability funding.
-During 2022, 22.7% of new a.s.r. mortgage customers (not specific to this Subfund) opted for sustainable funding in their mortgage, whereas the market-average for new mortgage applications was 11.4%.
-This provides evidence of the success of the sustainability funding product of a.s.r. - 3.
-Sustainability funding for existing mortgages: existing borrowers could also take out sustainability funding to make their current home more sustainable.
-They have been able to do so via the online environment since Q2 2022. a.s.r. therefore offered many more borrowers the possibility of implementing sustainability measures, already a few hundred borrowers made use of this option. - 4.
 Implicit improvement energy efficiency houses: in order to measure the implicit improvement of energy efficiency of houses, a.s.r. has developed a method that can be used to measure the implicit or expected improvement after the deployment of the sustainability funding.
-The figures

-- on this method shows that taking energy measures from sustainability funding leads to a significant improvement of the energy efficiency of houses. - 5.
-WelThuis first-time buyer mortgages: the Subfund invests in WelThuis first-time buyer mortgages made the Dutch housing market more accessible to first-time buyers for whom it is relatively difficult to acquire their own home in the current housing market.
-At the end of 2022, 1.70% of the portfolio were WelThuis first-time buyer mortgages (ultimo 2021 1.11%).
+The figures on this method shows that taking energy measures from sustainability funding leads to a significant improvement of the energy efficiency of houses. - 3.
+WelThuis first-time buyer mortgages: The Subfund invests in WelThuis first-time buyer mortgages.
+This made the Dutch housing market more accessible to first-time buyers for whom it is relatively difficult to acquire their own home in the current housing market.
+At the end of 2023, 1.98% of the portfolio were WelThuis starter mortgages (ultimo 2022 1.70%).
 There is an increase in the percentage of clients choosing a WelThuis first-time buyer mortgage.
 This development can be explained by rising interest rates.
 By spreading mortgage costs over a longer period (40 years) as compared to the usual period of 30 years, monthly costs remain affordable for first-time buyers.